PP 12-0007: Phase 2 Community Development Code Streamlining and Updates

 A. Project Kick-off (August 2012)

-B. Draft and revise code concepts (September 2012 – January 2013)
+B. Draft and revised code concepts (September 2012 – April 2013)

 Subscribe to receive an email about announcements or project updates.
 Click here, and select "City Code Updates."